 It is possible to download the data from an event distribution report by clicking the Download Report icon.
+You can download data in the form of a PDF file or a zipped text file; in addition, you can export the data into Excel.

-Data downloaded will be in the form of a zipped text file.
-Select the time zone that will be used to format the data from the drop-down menu.
-Click the [Download] button to begin downloading the data.
+First, select the time zone that will be used to format the data from the drop-down menu.
+Then, choose one of the following methods of download: